 Stewards of the Environment

-Prairie State has been recognized for its environmental stewardship efforts by the HeartLands Conservancy with their Green Leaf Achievement award.
+Prairie State has been recognized for its environmental stewardship efforts.
+In 2016, the HeartLands Conservancy awarded Prairie State with their Green Leaf Achievement award.
 HeartLands Conservancy is a non-profit organization that works in partnership with landowners, businesses, and community leaders to permanently protect the lands in southwestern Illinois.
 Each year, HeartLands recognizes outstanding contributions to the physical environment of local communities, and honors the exemplary sustainability and environmental stewardship achievements of regional businesses, organizations, and communities with its Green Leaf Achievement awards.